bl305/bCIRT/README.md

 * Playbook creation
 * Email notification
 * External authentication (minimum Active Directory, maybe SAML)
-* potentially internationalize the strings
+* Potentially internationalize the strings

 ## Issue/Bug tracking and TODO/NEXT list:
 1. integrate MITRE/ATTACK framework
 2. create indicators like url, file, hash etc for evidences
-3. remove buttons based on permissions and fix any permission issues - not tested in detail yet
+3. remove buttons based on permissions and fix any potential permission issues - not tested in detail yet
-4. work on the actions module to support command line tools
-5. action module delete scripts after removing database record
-6. command history/logging
+4. enable command history/logging
-7. concurrent edit of records in two browsers/windows - latest wins
+5. concurrent edit of records in two browsers/windows - latest wins
-8. builtin scripts/task templates etc
+6. builtin scripts/task templates etc
-9. field validation for future indicators
+7. field validation for future indicators
-10. GET/POST request additional value validation on the server side
+8. GET/POST request additional value validation on the server side
-11. workflow controls, like don't allow to close an investigation with open tasks
+9. workflow controls, like don't allow to close an investigation with open tasks
-12. a few more fixes
+10. a few more fixes

 ## Install guide for demo-ing
 Key steps to get going: